History of calculus: Greece

 From the age of Greek mathematics, Eudoxus (c.
 408–355 BC) used the method of exhaustion, which foreshadows the concept of the limit, to calculate areas and volumes, while Archimedes (c.
 287–212 BC) developed this idea further, inventing heuristics which resemble the methods of integral calculus.
 Greek mathematicians are also credited with a significant use of infinitesimals.
 Democritus is the first person recorded to consider seriously the division of objects into an infinite number of cross-sections, but his inability to rationalize discrete cross-sections with a cone's smooth slope prevented him from accepting the idea.
 At approximately the same time, Zeno of Elea discredited infinitesimals further by his articulation of the paradoxes which they seemingly create.

 Archimedes developed this method further, while also inventing heuristic methods which resemble modern day concepts somewhat in his The Quadrature of the Parabola, The Method, and On the Sphere and Cylinder.
 It should not be thought that infinitesimals were put on a rigorous footing during this time, however.
 Only when it was supplemented by a proper geometric proof would Greek mathematicians accept a proposition as true.
 It was not until the 17th century that the method was formalized by Cavalieri as the method of Indivisibles and eventually incorporated by Newton into a general framework of integral calculus.
 Archimedes was the first to find the tangent to a curve other than a circle, in a method akin to differential calculus.
 While studying the spiral, he separated a point's motion into two components, one radial motion component and one circular motion component, and then continued to add the two component motions together, thereby finding the tangent to the curve.
-The pioneers of the calculus such as Isaac Barrow and Johann Bernoulli were diligent students of Archimedes; see for instance C. S. Roero (1983).